Maxime-paris/Hulled_generator/README.md

 # Hulled
- Parametric sheel generator for 3d printing
+ Parametric shell generator for 3d printing

 Hello !
 I'm Maxime, a young product designer.
 I coded this little software to generate shells that i 3D print.
 I'm sorry as i'm not a dev, this may be a little bit raw, but it works !
 And i'll be happy to get your help to improve it :)